-Today, educators and leaders are debating the effectiveness of higher education.
+Today, its no secret that educators and leaders are debating the effectiveness of higher education.
 During the 1960s, a national shift in outlook emerged, challenging the ideals of a liberal arts education in comparison to more narrow and specialized career-ready programs.

 However, studies have routinely shown that students who pursued a liberal arts education reported having the most fulfilling careers.
 And as more and more people increasingly change jobs, these “soft skills,” (i.e. communications, problem solving, critical thinking and adaptability) inherent in a liberal arts education, have become the most desired by employers.